Youth in focus at member days

 Children playing on green grass in KenyaChildren playing on green grass in Kenya

-The theme for SMCs 2023 member days, attended by almost 100 participants from 29 member organizations was “Youth is the Present.”
-It was the first time after almost three years of digital meetings that the network could meet in real life, and sprits were high among the participants.
+The theme for SMC’s 2023 member days, attended by almost 100 participants from 29 member organisations was “Youth is the Present.”
+It was the first time after almost three years of digital meetings that the network could meet in real life, and spirits were high among the participants.

 The program featured inspiration on how young people in our network are involved in mission, climate issues, human rights and societal development, both locally and globally.
 It also included many concrete pieces of advice on how we as adults can better harness the competence and needs of children and young people.

 In short video clips, young people told us about how important international issues are to them.
-They mentioned the climate crisis, refugees, conflicts, human rights, poverty, injustices, school, peace, and inclusive societies.
+They mentioned the climate crisis, refugees, conflicts, human rights, poverty, injustices, schools, peace, and inclusive societies.

 Their concern is justified, as demonstrated by at least two reports presented by Save the Children’s experts Laure Abado and Jon Bergeå: